ioi/tps/docs/README.md

 ## invoke

 This command is used to compile a solution and the checker, run the solution over the test data (with the problem constraints, e.g. time limit) and check its output.
+If the filename exists in `solutions.json`, it will also compare the invocation verdict with the expected verdict.
 Here is the usage:

 ```